 Every January, I pick a word that will help me be intentional about my goals, plans, and dreams for that year.
 At the beginning of 2020—before the pandemic started—I chose “health” as my word.
 Like most people making New Year’s resolutions, I wanted to lose a few pounds, eat more healthily, and exercise more.
 Enter COVID-19, and those goals seemed a little more complicated.
-But as I look back, I realized I learned not only about my physical health but also about my mind, body, spirit, and overall health.
+But as I look back years later, I realized I learned not only about my physical health but also about my mind, body, spirit, and overall health.

 Prioritizing our health is important to God—even though our earthly bodies are temporary, we’re still supposed to take care of them:

 … for God bought you with a high price.
 So you must honor God with your body.
 1 Corinthians 6:20 NLT

 Honoring God with our body certainly includes our physical health, but we’re missing the point if we neglect our spiritual, mental, and emotional health.
 In fact, the Apostle Paul tells us that training for godliness (spiritual health) is even more important than physical training:

 “Physical training is good, but training for godliness is much better, promising benefits in this life and in the life to come.”
 1 Timothy 4:8 NLT